CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm.md

 6.Ti=No Warranty

-6.sec=All {Confidential_Information} is provided “as is.”
-Neither party makes any warranties, expressed or implied, regarding its {Confidential_Information}’s accuracy, completeness, suitability or performance.
+6.sec=All {Confidential_Information} is provided "as is."
+Neither party makes any warranties, expressed or implied, regarding its {Confidential_Information}'s accuracy, completeness, suitability or performance.

 7.Ti=Term of Agreement